SavenkovIgor/TermGraph/README.md

 </div>

 # ⚡️ Description
 TermGraph is a terms diagram builder.
-This app helps to arrange terms from simple to complex and build a map of definitions.
+It helps to make a hierarchical projection of a terms-space onto 2d plane and build a map of definitions.

 ## What for?
 **Short answer:** This will help you learn something new faster and with deep understanding.